 Harvath’s research focuses on understanding and improving the relationship between individuals with dementia and Alzheimer’s disease and their family caregivers to improve home-health care.
 Harvath’s research also focuses on the development of a nursing workforce prepared to support a growing geriatric population.
 Additionally, she has conducted research exploring the impact of Oregon’s Death with Dignity Act on hospice nursing.

-While a professor for Oregon Health & Science University School of Nursing, she played a significant role in the creation of the Oregon Consortium Nursing Education curriculum, a unique partnership with community colleges.
+While a professor for Oregon Health & Science University School of Nursing, she played a significant role in the creation of the Oregon Consortium for Nursing Education curriculum.
+The consortium is a partnership of Oregon nursing programs at nine community colleges and five university campuses where a shared curriculum is taught on all consortium campuses.
 The initiative involved the implementation of innovative educational strategies, including reversal of classroom instruction and use of concept-based learning activities in clinical settings, to better prepare new nurses.

 Prior to her UC Davis appointment, Harvath was the director of the Hartford Center for Geriatric Nursing Excellence and the Advanced Practice Gerontological Nursing Program at Oregon Health & Science University School of Nursing, where she was also a professor.
 She has 25 years of nursing education experience and 10 years’ experience as a clinical nurse specialist and staff nurse.
 She earned a master’s degree and a doctorate in nursing from Oregon Health & Science University and a Bachelor of Science Degree in Nursing from the University of Wisconsin, Madison.